 Can I apply for more than one programme in the same year?

-Yes, you can apply for more than one programme.
+You can apply for more than one programme.

 As your referees may be unavailable to write a reference at the last minute, you should contact your referees well in advance of submitting your application – preferably 4-6 weeks.
 Your application cannot be considered until after we have received both references and any English translations of references, if necessary.